Artist Lucy Sparrow wants to open New York's first shop made entirely from felt

-In 2014 Lucy Sparrow’s famous month-long installation, The Cornershop, brought the plight of the demise of the beloved local corner shop to London.
-Restocking an abandoned store with felt bean cans, cigarettes, marmite and porn mags, each British item was meticulously hand-sewn by the artist herself.
+In 2014 Lucy Sparrow's famous month-long installation, The Cornershop, brought the plight of the demise of the beloved local corner shop to London.
+She restocked an abandoned store with felt bean cans, cigarettes, marmite and porn mags – each British item meticulously hand-sewn by the artist herself.
 It was an unprecedented success delighting thousands of visitors and press alike.

 Now Lucy wants to embrace her biggest project to date, The Convenience Store – due to open in New York City's Manhattan in summer 2017.
 Following much the same of what we've come to expect from the London artist, Lucy's American show will reflect the traditional layout and typical goodies of the classic American grocery store.

 Featuring everything from Lucky Charms and Bagel Bites, it will also include a hot counter selling pizza slices, an iconic hot dog stand and a functioning Slushy machine, which will deliver colourful beads rather than sugary crushed ice.

 Speaking of the inspiration behind the project, Lucy explained: "New York, a city where at the heart of every block the neon signs of the local convenience store are a beacon of hope to the hungover everywhere, where cures come in the form of a dubious pizza slice from the hot food counter or a New York icon, the hot dog from a hot dog stand, quick and cheap.

 "Fond memories of trying to buy your first six-pack of beer and getting carded at the counter by the sceptical clerk, your fake ID just didn't cut it.
 On the way out, passing the moody teen settling for a Big Gulp and a hot pretzel.
 Or pop in for a black coffee in a Yankees themed cup whilst drifting past the 99 cents bargain bin to pick up a 'best' of Kenny Rogers CD with some of the critical hits missing.